-The following are a few school sponsored awards designed to recognize those students doing an outstanding job at PGMS.
+The following are a few school sponsored awards designed to recognize students doing an outstanding job at PGMS.

-- Awards Assembly: In the spring, we hold a school-wide assembly to recognize students for participation and achievement, such as: reading contest, instrumental and vocal music programs, athletic program, achievements in PE, community service and club involvement, attendance and more.
-Parents are invited to attend this assembly.
-It will take place during the school day. - Conduct Club: PGMS recognizes students who consistently display outstanding citizenship in the classroom.
+Awards Assembly: In May, PGMS holds a school-wide assembly to recognize students for participation and achievement in various school programs.
+Parents are invited to attend this assembly, which takes place during the school day.

+Conduct Club: PGMS recognizes students who consistently display outstanding citizenship in the classroom.
 To be eligible to attend the quarterly Conduct Club Lunch, a student must receive straight O's (Outstanding) on his/her report card during the previous quarter.
-Students eligible to attend the Conduct Club Lunch activity will receive an invitation a few days prior to the event.
-Students are responsible for obtaining missed classroom assignments during the event. - Kindness Kards: Staff members recognize students who show exceptional attitude, effort, or courtesy with a Kindness Kard.
-Students may turn in their card to the office at the end of any given school day for a special treat. - Student of the Month: Students of the Month are selected by teachers each month to reward responsible behavior, good citizenship, or academic excellence.
-Students will be recognized with a certificate of appreciation, a bumper sticker, and a professional photograph, which is displayed in the main hall. - Honor Society: This form of recognition is reserved for students who excel in their academic work.
+Students eligible to attend the Conduct Club Lunch activity will receive an invitation and permission slip a few days prior to the event.
+Students are responsible for making up any work missed while attending the Lunch.

+Kindness Kards: Staff members recognize students who show exceptional attitude, effort, or courtesy with a Kindness Kard.
+Students may turn in their card to the office at the end of any given school day for a special treat.

+Student of the Month: Students of the Month are selected by teachers each month to reward responsible behavior, good citizenship, and/or academic excellence.
+Students will be recognized with a certificate of appreciation, a bumper sticker, and a professional photograph, to be displayed in the main hall.
+Teacher participation is voluntary.

+Honor Society: This form of recognition is reserved for students who excel in their academic work.
 Honor Roll is computed at the end of each quarter for students earning a 3.5 grade point average (GPA) or higher.
-The PGMS Parent Teacher Student Association (PTSA) sponsors quarterly Honors Activities to honor these students.
+The PGMS Parent Teacher Student Association (PTSA) sponsors quarterly Honors Breakfasts to honor these students.
 Invitations are distributed in home room a few days prior to the event.
-Parents are encouraged to join their students.
-Dates for the Honors Breakfasts are listed in the school calendar. - Honors Night: In the spring, we hold a school-wide Honors Night.
-Students who have made the Honor Roll for each grading period are recognized.
+Parents are encouraged to join their students for the event.

+Honors Night: In the spring, we hold a school-wide Honors Night.
+Students who have made the Honor Roll for each semester are recognized.
 Community Service hours beyond the minimum will also be recognized.

-Character Development
+CHARACTER DEVELOPMENT